| Begrafenis /Burial - Waasten - 04/07/2007 Hieronder een aantal foto's van de begrafenis van 3 Britse

 Brown, Robinson and Sheridan, killed in action on the same

 night, remain to be found.
+"OMNIA AUDAX"

 The Island